 In an effort to reduce food waste, Korean food tech company Nuvilab developed an app-accessible digital scanner backed by artificial intelligence and big data.
 Whether implemented for personal health care usage or as a tool for cafeteria management, the real-time food scanner lifts data from a single image to calculate the serving size and caloric value of a plate.

 Provi is an online marketplace of wholesale alcohol designed to serve all three tiers of the supply chain: suppliers, distributors and buyers.
 In 2021, the company launched two new features as part of its e-commerce toolkit: Sell Sheets, a curated, click-to-order list of new and relevant products for sales reps, and Storefronts, a configurable landing page that dedicates a space for distributors within the Provi platform.
-Recent partnerships with online marketplace SevenFifty and alcohol distributor Johnson Brothers have significantly expanded its catalog, further establishing Provi as an all-in-one destination site.
+Partnerships with online marketplace SevenFifty and alcohol distributor Johnson Brothers have significantly expanded its catalog, further establishing Provi as an all-in-one destination site.

 Restaurant365 offers software as a service in its cloud-based enterprise management platform that centralizes accounting and back-office operations for restaurants.
 In one place, companies can schedule labor, calculate inventory in real time, auto-update costs and even keep track of recipes.
-The company has recently rolled out a digital, mobile-first manager logbook to optimize shift-to-shift communications and R365 Payments, a fully integrated accounts payable automation solution.
+The company has also rolled out a digital, mobile-first manager logbook to optimize shift-to-shift communications and R365 Payments, a fully integrated accounts payable automation solution.